MohammaddAli/Storefront-Backend-API-with-postgresql-and-express/README.md

 # Storefront Backend Project

+## About the project
+this is a storefront api application using node js and express js for the server api , it contains of three main things 1-User 2-Order 3-Product we use Authentication and Athourization and Token methods for hashing passwords and security issues ,we use an SQL database schema by using Postgresql , we made a test in the application endpoints, we made a cart funtionality by using order-products table that makes user be able to add a cart with his products in certain order, we used a Model and Handlers architicture for the endpoints and database, we used jasmine for testing.

+## instructions for setting up and running the project:
+> - for connecting the database : connect to "storefront_dev"
+> - for building the migration up tables use : `npm run migrate`
+> - for dropping the migrations tables use : `npm run demigrate`
+> - for starting the server use : `npm run watch` or `npm run start`

+## the application Ports :
+> - the application runs on port 3000 and localhost
+> - the database runs on port 5432

+## Package installation instructions :
+### For installing the application packages please use `npm install`
+    "@types/cors": "^2.8.12",
+    "@types/dotenv": "^8.2.0",
+    "bcrypt": "^5.0.1",
+    "body-parser": "^1.20.0",
+    "cors": "^2.8.5",
+    "db-migrate": "^0.11.13",
+    "db-migrate-pg": "^1.2.2",
+    "dotenv": "^16.0.1",
+    "express": "^4.18.1",
+    "jsonwebtoken": "^8.5.1",
+    "pg": "^8.7.3",
+    "postgres": "^3.2.4",
+    "typescript": "^4.7.4"
+    "@types/bcrypt": "^5.0.0",
+    "@types/express": "^4.17.13",
+    "@types/jasmine": "^3.10.6",
+    "@types/jsonwebtoken": "^8.5.8",
+    "@types/pg": "^7.14.11",
+    "@types/supertest": "^2.0.12",
+    "@typescript-eslint/eslint-plugin": "^5.33.1",
+    "eslint": "^8.20.0",
+    "eslint-config-prettier": "^8.5.0",
+    "eslint-plugin-prettier": "^4.2.1",
+    "jasmine": "^3.99.0",
+    "jasmine-spec-reporter": "^6.0.0",
+    "jasmine-ts": "^0.3.3",
+    "nodemon": "^2.0.19",
+    "prettier": "^2.7.1",
+    "supertest": "^6.2.4",
+    "ts-node": "^10.9.1",
+    "tsc-watch": "^4.6.2"

+> - for running prettier use : `npm run prettier`
+> - for running lint use : `npm run lint`
+> - for connecting the database : connect to "storefront_test"
+> - for running test use : `npm run test`

+## Technologies and tools used:
+> - Node js
+> - Express js for server side and api
+> - Postgresql for database
+> - Lint and Prettier for linting the code
+> - json web token (JWT) and bcrypt for Authentication and Athourization

 ## Getting Started

 This repo contains a basic Node and Express app to get you started in constructing an API.
 To get started, clone this repo and run `yarn` in your terminal at the project root.